prometheus/node_exporter/https/README.md

 # HTTPS Package for Prometheus

 The `https` directory contains a Go package and a sample configuration file for running `node_exporter` with HTTPS instead of HTTP.
-When running a server with TLS use the flag `--web.authentication-config`
+When running a server with TLS use the flag `--web.config`

 e.g. `./node_exporter --web.authentication-config="https/tls-config.yml"`
 If the config is kept within the https directory.